StevenBlack/vocab/million-dollar-words.md

 ### bluestocking
 A woman who devotes herself to scholarly or literary pursuits but who is not necessarily formally educated.
 Think of the schoolteacher in all of those Clint Eastwood westerns.
-The expression comes from a group of 18th- century women who gathered in each other's houses to talk about books.
+The expression comes from a group of 18thcentury women who gathered in each other's houses to talk about books.
 Some of these women wore informal blue or gray wool stockings instead of black silk ones.

 ### boondoggle